 ECOSYSTEM SERVICE TYPE OF SERVICE BENEFICIARY CATEGORY DESCRIPTION Provisioning service Type I Local herders Food-Livestock The wider Project area is utilised by herders with livestock.
-One (1) herder was observed off-site to the south who stated that the site land is occasionally used for grazing, however they are planning to move 2 km further south.
-At the time of the site visit this service appeared to be limited with herders providing feed for the penned camels diets.
-Grazing may be more apparent in winter, spring, and early summer where perennial vegetation may establish in lower lying drainage/water collection areas.
+One (1) herder was observed moving through the site who stated that the site land is occasionally used for grazing, however there is also large open land in the vicinity of the project area, which is easy to access for camel grazing.
+Grazing is estimated to be more apparent in winter, spring, and early summer where perennial vegetation may establish in lower lying drainage/water collection areas.
 Consultation response #1 (ref.
-Appendix A), indicated that the herders were primarily using the land in the summer and winter seasons.
-Regulating services Type I Local communities and the global population Regulating air quality and climate change There is very limited existing vegetation and shrubs on site, which nonetheless will provide a service to trap air pollutants and GHGs and accordingly help reduce impacts on air quality and climate change.
-Such benefits are expected to be very limited due to the limited vegetation and biomass on the site, which is primarily sparse, tussocky vegetation as observed during the site visit.
-Type I Local communities and surrounding land users Regulating water flows The Project site is an area of flat topography.
-A wadi channel splits the site and there is not planned to be construction in this area.
-A lower-lying area that appears to be subject to drainage and water flows (based on soil pattern observations from satellite imagery review) is present through the eastern Project segment.
-This area appears to have the highest density of vegetation and is considered likely to provide an element of water flow regulation and collection (ref.
-Section 2.2.2).
-According to the ESIA, these water channels flow into Wadi Ar Rummah, north of the Project.
-There may be some flow of water (and water collection) from this drainage/runoff area to areas off-site at times of rainfall.
-The amount of flow off-site from this area is likely to be negligible compared with the existing deeper wadi channel separating the western and eastern project segments.
-Impacts due to the removal of vegetation (and possibly some soil compaction due to works) in this area by the project may have limited potential to increase flows and flow speeds, which may result in a slight increase in flow volumes and the timing of peak flow off the site vs. a baseline situation.
-This, however,
+Appendix A), indicated that the herder primarily uses the land in the months of April to October, and has done for three years.
+Regulating services Type I Local communities and the global population Regulating air quality and climate change There is very limited existing vegetation on the site, which, albeit very small, will nonetheless provide a service to trap air pollutants and GHGs and accordingly help reduce impacts on air quality and climate change.
+Such benefits are expected to be very limited due to the limited vegetation and biomass on the site, which is primarily sparse, tufts of grass as observed during the site visit.